Tommy John Surgery

 - Perform total-body conditioning exercises.

 Phase II.
-Starting about six weeks after surgery:
+Starting about 6 weeks after surgery:

 - Most patients can begin to perform elbow-strengthening exercises.

-- For at least the next four months, most patients are advised to avoid activities that overstress the graft.
+- For at least the next 4 months, most patients are advised to avoid activities that overstress the graft.

 Phase III.
 In the final phase of rehabilitation, patients take these steps:

-- About four or five months after surgery, athletes may toss a ball without a wind-up motion.
+- About 4 or 5 months after surgery, athletes may toss a ball without a wind-up motion.

-- After six months, athletes may start to use an easy wind-up when throwing.
+- After 6 months, athletes may start to use an easy wind-up when throwing.

-- After seven months, baseball pitchers may return to the mound.
+- After 7 months, baseball pitchers may return to the mound.

-- After nine months, pitchers may throw in competition if they are pain-free and have regained their normal strength and range of motion.
+- After 9 months, pitchers may throw in competition if they are pain-free and have regained their normal strength and range of motion.

-When surgeon Frank Jobe, MD, performed the first UCL reconstruction on Tommy John in 1974, he thought the pitcher only had a 1 in 100 chance of resuming his career with the Dodgers.
+When surgeon Frank Jobe, MD, performed the first UCL reconstruction on Tommy John in 1974, a torn UCL tear was considered to be a game-ending injury for most players.

-About 75% to 85% of today's patients can expect to return to, or even exceed, their previous level of competition.
+But now, up to 85% of patients who undergo this surgery are able to resume their sport at, or even above, their previous level of competition.